dergigi/dergigi.github.io/bitcoin/_posts/2019-01-11-economic-teachings-of-bitcoin.markdown

 simply referred to these silver coins as *Thaler.* Thaler (German) morphed into daalders (Dutch), and finally dollars (English).

-The original "dollar".
+{% include image.html name="joachimsthaler.png" caption="The original 'dollar'.
 Saint Joachim is pictured with his robe and wizard hat.
-Picture cc-by-sa [Berlin-George]
+Picture cc-by-sa [Berlin-George]"%}

 The introduction of representative money heralded the downfall of hard money.
 Gold certificates were introduced in 1863, and about fifteen